Explore all that you can do in the Asheville River Arts District, including galleries, breweries, and restaurants – from

 - Uncommon Market – In the spring through mid-fall, don’t miss RAD’s Uncommon Market.
 This is Asheville’s largest curated pop-up and outdoor market filled with vintage decor, jewelry, antiques, and art.

-- RAD’s Riverwalk (Lyman St) – Newly renovated in 2021, walk or bike along the French Broad River.
+- RAD’s Riverwalk (Lyman St) – Newly renovated (2021), walk or bike along the French Broad River.
 This gorgeous 10-foot wide, 2-mile greenway allows room for bikers, walkers, and skaters to safely get outdoors along the river.
 Along the way, find swinging benches, picnic spots, and of course, all of RAD’s studios and galleries.
 Find parking lots along the greenway.
+Also, know that the Riverwalk connects to the French Broad River Greenway and Carrier and French Broad River parks.
 Read more about Asheville’s biking trails.

-- Grail Moviehouse (17 Foundy St) – Asheville’s best-kept secret, enjoy an indie film or vote in a documentary contest from comfy chairs and couches with popcorn.
+- Grail Moviehouse (17 Foundy St) – Asheville’s best-kept secret, enjoy an indie film and vote in a documentary contest from comfy chairs and couches with popcorn.
 The Grail is alternative cinema at its best.
 Find even more great Asheville movie theaters.

 - Foundation AVL & RAD Skatepark (37 Foundry Street) – Hop on a skateboard or rollerblades in the middle of Asheville’s urban art scene.
 This skating park is run on donations and maintained by volunteers.
 Read more about Asheville’s parks and gardens.

 - French Broad Chocolate Factory (821 Riverside Dr #199) – For top Asheville desserts, take a tour of AVL’s most famous chocolate factory.
 You may have visited their delicious cafe in Pack Square.
 French Broad Chocolate makes mouthwatering truffles, hot chocolate, and more.
 Read more about Asheville’s chocolate cafes and stores.